-While most western resorts don’t rely on snowmaking the way ski area operators do in The East, certain ski resorts have higher elevation and a bigger commitment to opening early with natural snow and a little help from snowmaking.
+While most western resorts don’t rely on snowmaking the way Eastern ski resorts do, certain ski resorts have higher elevation and a bigger commitment to opening early with natural snow and a little help from snowmaking.
 Here are some sure bets for an early season ski trip out west.

 Arapahoe Basin in Colorado is high elevation, 12,472′, close to Loveland, and they race to drop ropes and start skiing every season.
-A Basin wins by opening first for skiing – Oct 21, 2016, also opening mid October in 2014 and 2013.
+A Basin wins by opening first for skiing – Oct 13, 2017, also opening mid October in 2016, 2014 and 2013.
 A Basin also goes late in the spring too, parking lot beach parties and big bumps on Palavacini are highlights into May.
-Worth noting that Arapahoe Basin is part of the Vail Resort Epic Pass so you can ski here and 11 other ski resorts in Colorado, California and Utah.
+Worth noting that Arapahoe Basin is part of the Vail Resort Epic Pass so you can ski here and 14 other ski resorts in Colorado, California, Utah, Canada.

 Solitude in Utah actually guarantees early season snow and is often the first resort in Utah to open in lean natural snow years – typically well ahead of Park City and Deer Valley.
 Brighton is in Big Cottonwood Canyon just beyond Solitude, with similar elevation to Alta and Snowbird.